MicrosoftDocs/VBA-Docs/api/Visio.GraphicItem.Index.md

 The index of a graphic item is originally determined by the order in which the item was added to the collection.
 The  **GraphicItems** collection is 1-based.

-The index order of graphic items affects the stacking order for multiple grpahic item callouts assigned to the same location.
-In addition, it determiones which graphic item takes precedence in control over a cell in the Microsoft Visio ShapeSheet spreadsheet when conflicting conditions set by multiple graphic items are all true .
+The index order of graphic items affects the stacking order for multiple graphic item callouts assigned to the same location.
+In addition, it determines which graphic item takes precedence in control over a cell in the Microsoft Visio ShapeSheet spreadsheet when conflicting conditions set by multiple graphic items are all true .

  **Note**  Before you can set any property of a graphic item, you must use the  **[Master.Open](Visio.Master.Open.md)** method to open a copy of the data graphic master that contains the graphic item for editing.
 When you are finished setting properties, use the **Master.Close** method to commit changes.